Find Affordable College Courses

 Medical Prep majors at Drexel take out an average of $24,500 in student loans while working on their egree.
 Assuming that a graduate chooses a 10-year repayment plan, the average monthly loan payment is $799.

-Full Health/Medical Prep Programs at Drexel University Report
+Read full report on Health/Medical Prep Programs at Drexel University

-With a ranking of #8, George Washington University did quite well on this year’s best schools for health/medical prep programs students.
-Located in the large city of Washington, GWU is a private not-for-profit school with a fairly large student population.
+George Washington University came in at #8 in this year’s edition of the Best Health/Medical Prep Programs Schools in the Middle Atlantic Region ranking.
+Located in the large city of Washington, GWU is a private not-for-profit college with a fairly large student population.

 While working on their degree, medical prep majors at GWU accumulate an average of around $25,000 in student debt.